paymentwall/paymentwall.github.io/docs/guides-review-technical.md

 permalink: guides/review/technical
 ---

-# Technical Integration Checklist
+# Technical Review

-The Technical Integration checklist is on the left side of the pop-up window.
+The technical integration checklist is on the left side of the pop-up window.
 Check all the items on the checkbox to make sure that you have completed the basic integration requirements for our products.

 <div class="docs-img">
 	<img src="/textures/pic/guides/review/review-technical-checklist.png" style="width: 30%">
 </div>

->

 Provide us with the URL where the Paymentwall widget is placed on your website along with a test account.
 If you are using our product on mobile, replace the URL with a downloadable link of your application.